dinocelotti/Smart-Tickets/README.md

 So the QR code would encode x+y+z, the key here is parameter z.
 The next block header hash should be nearly impossible to guess due to the variables of the nonce, included transactions, time stamp etc. The only guessable portion of the next block hash would be the difficulty (e.g How many leading zeros will be included in the block hash).
 The QR code would change in the time interval equivalent to the block time of Ethereum.
 This makes it extremely improbable that a screenshot of a scalped ticket would be valid as the User would have to try and get into the event and verified in < 15 seconds at current block time.

-## Overview of current progress + future goals
+### Overview of current progress + future goals

 - Most of the event watching / state updating part of the UI is implemented, meaning that any relevant events being fired on the blockchain will be captured by the dApp and updated in the Redux store
 - Things such as start/end dates and time based modifiers, distributor-ticket specific fees, and ticket transfers need to be implemented and tested
 - IPFS storage is implemented in the smart contracts for the storage of buyer/ticket off-chain information but needs to be implemented on client-side and tested
-- The actual UI of the application has its functionality in /components.
+- The UI of the application has its functionality in /components.
 The components inside are only for testing the functionality of the dApp itself, which is why there's forms for querying the status of buyers/tickets
 - Once the above is finished, a server needs to be made to contain the smart contracts.
 Block chain transactions and queries will still be done on the client-side, but the client will have the option of having their application state "boot-strapped" by our server which will offer event log caching for relevant Projects.
 - Then, mobile versions of the dApp would be made for our implementation of door admissions and for general ease of use regarding the client, the recent Status application can possibly be used to host our dApp and provide users with a smooth dApp experience

-## Recent specification changes
+### Recent specification changes

   Instead of focusing on a completely decentralised ticketing application, the target ecosystem for this application will to offer a "step-up" from conventional methods of ticket management rather than completely re-vamping how it the industry works.
 Because of this, a server will now be used to host the smart contracts instead of individual clients launching their own Projects onto the network.
 By doing this, our system will be more compatible with conventional infrastructure while still offering benefits such as double-spend protection, digital ticketing (tickets are created, validated, modified and used all on-chain, allowing much more functionality to be built into them), and reduced operating fees.

   The main changes so far will be:

-### Project validation
+#### Project validation

   Before, any client could create their own Project and claim themselves as the Promoter to the Project.
 This meant that an additional validation component was needed to eliminate Project spam / false projects as there was no requirements to creating one.
 Moving forward,  our server will host the Project smart contract, and future Promoter's of Projects need to have their addresses white-listed by us (so there will be a KYC process or some sort beforehand) before those addresses are able to create their own Projects

-### Log/Node caching
+#### Log/Node caching

   Because a centralised server will handle the management of Projects and white-listing, it is also able to cache data such as relevant Event Logs from the block chain and serve them to the client to boot-strap the initial state, significantly reducing the time needed to load the newest block chain state.

-### No ICO
+#### No ICO

   We're moving to a product that's selling point is back-end infrastructure improvements + increase customer satisfaction by reducing ticketing fraud and greater ease of use.
 Revenue will instead be generated through ticket sales rather than ICO tokens.

-## Proj.sol future specification
+### Proj.sol specification

   This is the main smart contract, responsible for the creation of "projects" which describe any type of event that needs ticket distribution and sales